bolt/docs/docs/fields/redactor.md

 settings.

 Note that this documentation uses Javascript, whilst Bolt's configuration uses Yaml.
-For example, the documentation for '[Paste][paste]' has this example:
+For example, the documentation for '[Paste](https://imperavi.com/redactor/docs/settings/paste/)' has this example:

 ```javascript
 $R('#content', {